What Is Geofencing And How Does It Work?….Location Based Software

 Provides More Efficiencies

 With geofencing, you can gain incredible insights into the audience entering specific geofences and those who are leaving.
-A great example is a casino who has over 30,000 mobile app downloads and wants to deploy geofencing.
-That casino can not only track those who used the app when entering the geofenced boundary around the casino, now the casino can determine exactly who came into their casino based on demographic and psychographic variables and then use that information to reach similar people within a 30 mile radius of the casino.
+A great example is a casino that has over 30,000 mobile app downloads and wants to deploy geofencing.
+That casino can not only track those who used the app when entering the geofenced boundary around the casino, but now the casino can determine exactly who came into their casino based on demographic and psychographic variables and then use that information to reach similar people within a 30-mile radius of the casino.

 Very Mobile Centric

 Geofencing is compatible with 92% of smartphones.
-And thus, geofencing can be used and deployed by many companies because the bulk of consumers have a mobile smart phone devices that renders geofencing effective for marketing, tracking, security, and data collection.
+Thus, many companies can use and deploy geofencing because most consumers have a mobile device that renders geofencing effective for marketing, tracking, security, and data collection.

 Track People & Employees Better

-Geofencing is now being used by fleet management, HR, security, and even law enforcement to track people and employees better.
-Platforms such as Quickbooks is beginning to use geofencing for this usage.
+Fleet management, HR, security, and even law enforcement are now using geofencing to track people and employees better.
+Platforms such as QuickBooks are beginning to use geofencing for this.

 Reaching customers in precise areas is undoubtedly the most utilized use of geofencing.
 The various types of locations include: